live-clones/gmsh/tutorial/python/README.txt

 To run the Python tutorials, you need the Gmsh dynamic library and the Python module (`gmsh.py').
 These can be either obtained

-- using `pip install --upgrade gmsh', which will download and install the necessary files.
+- using `pip install --upgrade gmsh', which will download the binary Software Development Kit (SDK) from the Gmsh website and install the necessary files automatically.

-- from the binary Software Development Kit (SDK) available on the Gmsh website http://gmsh.info/bin/.
-Download and uncompress the relevant gmsh*-sdk.* archive for your operating system and add the "lib" directory from the SDK to PYTHONPATH, e.g., if you are currently in the root directory of the SDK:
+- by downloading the SDK for your operating system from the Gmsh website, uncompressing the gmsh*-sdk.* archive and adding the "lib" directory to PYTHONPATH.
+For example, if you are currently in the root directory of the uncompressed SDK:

     export PYTHONPATH=${PYTHONPATH}:${PWD}/lib